 - Do not discuss, comment or post anything about your case.
 Never, absolutely never, say anything like, “My attorney told me….”
 The defendant will argue that by making this statement, you have waived your right to your attorney/client privilege and anything else you and your attorney discussed may be discoverable.

 - Do not post any photos of you at all.
 Period.
 End of story.
 Even photos of you smiling in a group photo may be used against your claim that you have lost the enjoyment of life.
-The defendant will point out you obviously have friends and you are enjoying your time with them.
+The defendant will point out that you obviously have friends and are enjoying your time with them.
 Remember Mr. Taylor!
 Even a photo of you smiling outside your home can be used to deflect your claim that since your accident, you have become isolated and depressed.

 - Do not discuss your medical condition.
 It is really tempting to post something like, “Feeling better today.”
 You may not be feeling so good tomorrow when your attorney tells you the defense is using that statement against you.
 Also, a post that says something like, “The doctor told me…” can be used to argue that you waived the doctor/patient privilege so that the defendant can discover anything you have discussed with your doctor.